GBIF-Sweden/gbif-se/README.md

 # www.gbif.se website
 The [www.gbif.se](https://www.gbif.se) website built with [Jekyll](https://jekyllrb.com/) and [tailwindcss](https://tailwindcss.com/).

+[The wiki](https://github.com/GBIF-Sweden/gbif-se/wiki) contains more documentation, for example on how to edit content on the site.

 ## Development
 The local dev environment runs in Docker using [dev.Dockerfile](dev.Dockerfile) and [docker-compose.yml](docker-compose.yml).